- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 What is the difference between VLSM and FLSM?

-FLSM (Fixed-Length Subnet Mask) uses the same subnet mask for every subnet in a network, regardless of how many hosts each subnet actually needs.
-VLSM (Variable Length Subnet Mask) allows each subnet to have a different mask, so you can allocate a /25 for a large department and a /30 for a point-to-point link from the same parent network.
-VLSM is far more address-efficient and is the standard approach in all modern network design.
+FLSM (Fixed-Length Subnet Mask) uses the same subnet mask for every subnet, regardless of how many hosts each subnet needs.
+VLSM (Variable Length Subnet Mask) allows each subnet to have a different mask.
+You can give a large department a /25 and a point-to-point link a /30, all from one parent network.
+VLSM is far more address-efficient and is the standard in all modern network design.

 Do all routing protocols support VLSM?

 No. Only classless routing protocols support VLSM because they include the subnet mask in their route advertisements.
 These include OSPF, EIGRP, IS-IS, BGP, and RIPv2.
-Older classful protocols like RIPv1 and IGRP assume all subnets use the same mask and cannot handle VLSM.
-In practice, classful protocols have been deprecated and should not be used in new deployments.
+Older classful protocols like RIPv1 and IGRP assume all subnets share one mask and cannot handle VLSM.
+Classful protocols are deprecated and should not appear in new deployments.

 What is route summarization?

-Route summarization (also called route aggregation or supernetting) is the process of combining multiple contiguous network routes into a single, shorter-prefix route.
+Route summarization, also called route aggregation or supernetting, combines multiple contiguous network routes into a single, shorter-prefix route.
 For example, four /24 networks can be summarized into one /22.
-This reduces the number of entries in routing tables, lowers memory and CPU usage on routers, and speeds up route convergence when topology changes occur.
+This shrinks routing tables, lowers memory and CPU usage on routers, and speeds up convergence when topology changes occur.

 Can I use VLSM with IPv6?

 Yes, but it is less critical.
-IPv6 has a vastly larger address space (128-bit versus 32-bit), so address conservation is not the primary concern.
-However, the concept of using different prefix lengths for different network segments still applies.
-The standard IPv6 practice is to assign a /64 to every LAN segment and a /127 to point-to-point links, which is conceptually similar to VLSM.
+IPv6 has a vastly larger address space, 128 bits versus 32, so address conservation is not the primary concern.
+The concept of using different prefix lengths for different segments still applies.
+Standard IPv6 practice assigns a /64 to every LAN segment and a /127 to point-to-point links.
+That is conceptually similar to VLSM.

 How do I avoid overlapping subnets in VLSM?

-Follow two rules: always allocate subnets from largest to smallest, and always start each new subnet at the first address after the previous subnet’s broadcast address.
-After completing your plan, verify that no subnet’s range overlaps with another.
-Tools like a subnet calculator can help confirm boundaries.
-Drawing a number line of the full address space and shading each allocation is also a reliable visual check.
+Follow two rules.
+Always allocate subnets from largest to smallest.
+Always start each new subnet at the first address after the previous subnet’s broadcast address.
+After completing your plan, verify that no subnet’s range overlaps another.
+A subnet calculator confirms boundaries quickly.
+Drawing a number line of the address space and shading each allocation is also a reliable visual check.

 Is supernetting the same as CIDR?

 They are closely related but not identical.
-CIDR (Classless Inter-Domain Routing) is the broader system that eliminated the old Class A/B/C boundaries and introduced slash notation (like /22).
+CIDR (Classless Inter-Domain Routing) is the broader system that eliminated the old Class A, B, and C boundaries.
+It introduced slash notation like /22.
 Supernetting is a specific application of CIDR where you combine multiple smaller networks into a larger aggregate.
-In other words, CIDR is the framework and supernetting is a technique made possible by that framework.
+CIDR is the framework.
+Supernetting is a technique that framework makes possible.
 See IP address formats explained for more on CIDR notation.